 The Strategy pattern allows you to combine all these classes into one by extracting all variants of the behavior into a separate class hierarchy, making the behavior of original class customizable.

-When you don't want to expose algorithm's implementation details to other classes.
+When you do not want to expose algorithm's implementation details to other classes.

 The Strategy pattern isolates code, internal data, and dependencies of algorithms from other objects by extracting them into their own classes.